 “Embrace the glorious mess that you are!”— Elizabeth Gilbert

-The concept of ‘self-love’ has become an ubiquitous topic in the world of self-improvement.
-Consequently, it’s become cliché to many.
+The concept of ‘self-love’ has become ubiquitous in the world of self-improvement.
+Consequently, it sounds cliché to many.

 On the surface, everything seemed like it was going okay in my life.
 Very few could really tell that I was fundamentally dissatisfied with myself.
-I lived in a state of denial and convinced myself that I could get through life with a weak inner foundation and that there was no better way of being.
+I lived in a state of denial and convinced myself that I could get through life with a weak inner foundation and poor self-image.